 DIRECTIONS TO PRINCE VALLEY: Prince Valley is located in the rural Blue Mountains of St. Andrew, Jamaica.
 It is about a 45 minute drive from the city streets of Kingston.

-Driving to Prince Valley from other parts of the island: If you are driving the island on your own then you need to navigate to the town square in the town of Papine.
+Driving to Prince Valley from other parts of the island: If you are driving the island on your own, then once arriving in Kingston, you need to navigate to the town square in the small town of Papine.
 Make a LEFT onto the Gordon Town Road (Route B1).
 Follow this road across a bridge (5 minutes).
 There is a double left turn a little after the bridge.
 Take the LEFT turn going UP.
 At this point, you will start seeing signs for Prince Valley Guest House.
 Follow the signs.
 It is approximately another 30 minutes along the main road (Newcastle Road – Route B1).
 You pass through the small towns of Irish Town, then Red Light (GPS Coordinates 18.0641483, – 76.718452).
 Continue on this main road and take the first right hand turn after Eits Cafe/Mount Edge (at Bubbles Bar roadside stand).
 When you make the right hand turn at Bubbles Bar you will drive on a narrow rural country road.
 Continue on this rural road for approximately 10 minutes (one mile) until you reach Prince Valley.
 Follow the signs posted along the way.

 Pick up from Kingston: If you are traveling on the island by bus and need pick up from the bus stop in Kingston or from a Kingston hotel we can offer that service.
 We also offer pick up from Kingston Norman Manley airport.
 Contact us via email or phone for information regarding cost.